Fun Facts about Florida’s Paradise Coast

 Annual beach parking stickers are available for non-residents to purchase for $50 and may be obtained at most Collier County public park locations.
 Without the annual beach parking sticker, parking at Collier County beach parks is $8 per car.
 In the City of Naples, there are coin operated meters at most beach access locations, and there is a metered parking lot one block east of the Naples Pier.

 Naples Zoois the only zoo in the southeastern United States featuring the rare Madagascar predator, the fosa.
-Four are in residence in Naples.
+Two are in residence in Naples.
 The zoo is one of only four in the U.S. to exhibit the African honey badger, also known as the ratel.
-A YouTube video of honey badgers narrated by “Randall” has surpassed 64 million views, making the honey badger much better known to many.
+A YouTube video of honey badgers narrated by “Randall” has surpassed 55 million views, making the honey badger much more well known to many.
 Randall has also recorded a Naples Zoo Honey Badger video, available on YouTube.
 The zoo’s primate population, including lemurs, monkeys, apes and gibbons, all live cage-free on islands in a large lake.
 A pontoon boat ride takes guests for up-close viewing of the primates on their islands.
 The zoo’s Black Bear Hammock is the largest black bear exhibit at any AZA-accredited zoo east of the Mississippi.
-The zoo’s new herd of giraffe is on display and visitors may engage in feeding activities.
+The zoo’s new herd of giraffe are now on display and visitors may engage in feeding activities.

 Naples Botanical Gardenhas the most extensive show garden of plumeria in the country and perhaps the world, and is the official repository of every known cultivar of plumeria, over 300.

-Naples is home to the only Swamp Buggy Racesin the world.
+Naples is home to the Swamp Buggy Races.
 If you like exciting displays of speed, unusual vehicles and mud, these unique events are for you.
-Held three times annually, the races feature everything from down home functional swamp buggies to high tech racing machines.
+Held three times annually in November, January and March the races feature everything from down home functional swamp buggies to high tech racing machines.
 The racetrack is a muddy mess that includes a huge puddle called the Sippy Hole – often the downfall of lesser buggies.

 Marco Island is the largest of the so-called Ten Thousand Islands, a string of mostly uninhabited mangrove islands that stretch from Naples down to the southern tip of the Florida mainland.
 The islands provide an unspoiled natural habitat that is a haven for saltwater fishermen, nature lovers, kayak and canoe paddlers, photographers and more.